hartmawt/Router_Reboot_Using_Selenium/README.md

 # Router_Reboot_Using_Selenium
-This is a Python script that will login to a Netgear R6350 router and perform a reboot followed by a confirmation email if successful
+This is a Python script that will login to a Netgear R6350 router and perform a reboot and a confirmation email if successful